quirysse/Watch-Covid19/readme.md

 -p --population  plot the numbers as a ratio of the country population (by million inhabitants) [default: False]

 ## Examples
-'# Display in a web browser the five top countries in term of cummulated number of declared cases'
+`# Display in a web browser the five top countries in term of cummulated number of declared cases`
-'>python covid.py -n 5'
+`>python covid.py -n 5`

-'# Save in a file speed of declared cases for Spain, France and Italy'
+`# Save in a file speed of declared cases for Spain, France and Italy`
-'>python covid.py -o c:\temp\plot.html -sc "ES FR IT"'
+`>python covid.py -o c:\temp\plot.html -sc "ES FR IT"`

-'# Display in a web browser the number of cases by million inhabitants for the top 10 countries in term of cummulated declared cases.
-Start the curves when the number of cases gets bigger than 500.
+`# Display in a web browser the number of cases by million inhabitants for the top 10 countries in term of cummulated declared cases.
+Start the curves when the number of cases gets bigger than 500.`
-'>python covid.py -pb 500
+`>python covid.py -pb 500`

 ### References
 This depends 2019 Novel Coronavirus COVID-19 (2019-nCoV) [Data Repository by Johns Hopkins CSSE available](https://github.com/CSSEGISandData/COVID-19.git) and the country facts from [REST COUNTRIES](https://restcountries.eu).